Access Denied

 Shea butter intensely nourishes the hair thanks to its fatty acids, while highly-assimilable plant proteins strengthen the inner keratin.
 Working in synergy, these ingredients rehydrate the fiber deep down, providing a lasting solution to the problem of porosity.

-• Cationic hyaluronic acid to retain moisture more effectively
+• Cationic hyaluronic acid

-See the product
+See the treatment

 Which oil for porous hair?